Measurable bounded cohomology of measured groupoids: Introduction

-An explicit computation of the cohomology $\mathrm{H}^1(\calR_\Gamma,G)$ may reveal quite harsh.
+An explicit computation of $\mathrm{H}^1(\Gamma \curvearrowright X,G)$ may reveal quite harsh.
 For this reason it can be helpful to restrict the attention to specific families of groups $\Gamma$ and $G$.
-For instance, when $\Gamma$ is a higher rank lattice, $G$ is algebraic and $\calR_\Gamma$ is a $\mathrm{II}_1$-\emph{relation}, that is an ergodic countable equivalence relation defined on a standard Borel non-atomic probability space (see Remark \ref{remark_feldman_moore_theorem}), Zimmer Superrigidity Theorem \cite{zimmer:annals} implies that the subset $\mathrm{H}^1_{ZD}(\calR_\Gamma,G)$ of Zariski dense classes coincides with the Zariski dense character variety $\chi_{ZD}(\Gamma,G)$.
-Inspired by both the functorial approach to bounded cohomology defined by Burger and Monod \cite{burger2:articolo} and the techniques used by Bader, Furman and Sauer \cite{sauer:articolo}, the authors \cite{sarti:savini:3}, together with Moraschini \cite{savini2020,moraschini:savini,moraschini:savini:2}, have recently introduced the theory of pull back along Borel $1$-cocycles in bounded cohomology, in the attempt to study more systematically the Feldman-Moore cohomology $\mathrm{H}^1(\calR_\Gamma,G)$.
-When $G$ is suitably chosen among semisimple Lie groups, we were able to exploit bounded cohomology to introduce a notion of \emph{maximality} for Borel $1$-cocycles.
-For such classes we obtained rigidity results that can be considered equivalent to Zimmer Superrigidity Theorem, but in the rank one case.
+For instance, when $\Gamma$ is a higher rank lattice, $G$ is algebraic and $X$ is a standard ergodic probability space, Zimmer superrigidity theorem \cite{zimmer:annals} implies that the subset $\mathrm{H}^1_{ZD}(\Gamma \curvearrowright X,G)$ of Zariski dense classes coincides with the Zariski dense character variety $\chi_{ZD}(\Gamma,G)$.
+Inspired by both the functorial approach to bounded cohomology defined by Burger and Monod \cite{burger2:articolo} and the techniques used by Bader, Furman and Sauer \cite{sauer:articolo}, the authors \cite{sarti:savini:3}, together with Moraschini \cite{savini2020,moraschini:savini,moraschini:savini:2}, have recently introduced the theory of pull back along Borel $1$-cocycles in bounded cohomology, in the attempt to study more systematically the cohomology $\mathrm{H}^1(\Gamma \curvearrowright X,G)$.
+When $G$ is suitably chosen among semisimple Lie groups, they were able to exploit bounded cohomology to introduce a notion of \emph{maximality} for Borel $1$-cocycles.
+For such classes of cocycles on rank-one lattices a Zimmer Superrigdity holds.